Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 robot 54:
 - By RetroAdvance64.
-- A direct remake.
-Properly references the "Pinky", a demon enemy found in DOOM (1993).
+- [Re-made by the original artist] -- Properly references the Pinky, an enemy demon featured in DOOM (1993).

 robot 55:
 - By ML500.